THE ART PLAYGROUND OF DMO

 It’s such a natural process it’s so innate to my personality that I don’t know what it’d be like to not be creative.
 It’s all I know.
 So I don’t really have to include it, it’s just already there.

-What thoughts do you have as to how your life has influenced your creative imagination, and how your creative imagination has influenced your life?
+What are your thoughts on how your life has influenced your creative imagination, and how your creative imagination has influenced your life?

 I don’t really live within the confines of normalcy and I think creativity is the culprit.
 If you can’t imagine a world beyond the horizon you’ll never venture out there to find it.
 People get caught within the constructs of a tiny slice of time and space and if you want to transcend that it takes a little imagination.